 So, it’s not quite as strong as being Slashdotted or the Reddit effect.
 But given that the show has an audience of around 400,000 listeners, the ability to send around 2.5% of their audience from offline to on in such a short space of time is pretty impressive!

-And for those of you interested in the nuts and bolts behind it, I’ve put up a quick post about how the calculator works.
+And for those of you interested in the nuts and bolts behind it, I’ve put up a quick post about how the Property Tax Calculator works.